Have you started saving money recently? Has someone advised you to open a fixed deposit account?

 Understand the Role of NBFC in Your Fixed Deposit Investment

 There was a time when besides banks, the only organisation that was offering a fixed deposit facility was the Indian Post Office.
 However, nowadays, non-banking financial institutions also offer FD facilities.

 This is worth noting because a lot of these organisations are offering interest rates that are higher than what any major bank is offering.
 While this may seem like a lucrative opportunity, and it is, you as an investor must remain careful.

 That’s why, in order to safeguard their investments, investors must be careful and only invest with MAAA rated NBFCs.
-MAAA is a rating given by the Government authority known as ICRA and it tells investors that an organisation is stable and safe to invest in.
+MAAA is a rating given by the Government authority known as ICRA and it tells investors that an organisation is and safe to invest in.